signalfx/signalfx-python-tracing/signalfx_tracing/libraries/tornado_/README.md

 import tornado.ioloop
 import tornado.web
 # ***
-# The OpenTracing Project's Tornado instrumenter works by monkey patching some of the
+# The OpenTracing Project's Tornado instrumentor works by monkey patching some of the
 # Application, RequestHandler, and AsyncHTTPClient classes' methods.
 # If importing any of these class objects from tornado.web or tornado.http_client
 # directly, you must invoke auto_instrument() or instrument() before doing so.